holaphil/garbarnation-aab73/content/pages/index.md

   - type: hero_section
     content: >
       It's time to redefine the most under-utilized space in our homes, the garage!
-Join the GarBar guys as we spotlight garage bars i.e. "GarBars" across the country
+Join us as we embark across the USA and spotlight the GarBar Nation.
     actions:
       - label: Join Us On Facebook
         url: /thank-you